FLAMEGPU/FLAMEGPU2-docs/readme.md

 ## Publishing

-The GitHub actions workflow [publish](https://github.com/FLAMEGPU/FLAMEGPU2-docs/actions/workflows/publish.yml) (`.github/workflows/publish.yaml`) builds the documentation from the `master` branch and pushes the generated html to the `gh-pages` branch.
+The GitHub actions workflow [publish](https://github.com/FLAMEGPU/FLAMEGPU2-docs/actions/workflows/publish.yml) builds the documentation from the `master` branch and pushes the generated html to the `gh-pages` branch.
 This is then hosted at [docs.flamegpu.com](https://docs.flamegpu.com).

-This includes the API documentation, generated based on the contents of FLAMEGPU/FLAMEGPU2 at build time.
+This includes the API documentation, generated based on the contents of [FLAMEGPU/FLAMEGPU2](https://github.com/FLAMEGPU/FLAMEGPU2) at build time
 If the API has been updated but the user guide has not, the workflow can be manually triggered by users with the correct github permissions using the `Run workflow` button on the `publish` page.
 It may be worth manually running the `build` workflow first to make sure it can be built.

-We may wish to make this workflow be triggered by certain events in the core repository in the future.